 Firstly, the Cross stands over the nature of things when that nature has become different.
 Whenever the nature of things has changed from what God either made it at the beginning, or intended it to be, God has brought in the Cross in some way or another; at once He has introduced the Cross.

-The nature of man was changed at the beginning; his nature was changed.
-He became something different from what God intended, in nature.
+The nature of man was changed at the beginning; he became something different in nature from what God intended.
 We all know that by our inheritance.
-And immediately God introduced the Cross in the law of travail, of passion, of adversity and wrote immediately over that state: Despair and Death.
-The Cross stood over against a changed state.
-The only hope for recovering the Divinely intended state or condition, or nature of things, lay in the Cross.
+And immediately the Lord introduced the Cross in the law of travail, of passion, of adversity; He wrote immediately over that state, Despair and Death.
+The Cross stood over against that changed state.
+The only hope for recovering the divinely intended state, condition, nature of things, lay in the Cross.

-The Cross is the great purifying thing - and purifying simply means getting rid of mixture - things which do not correspond and tally.
-They're of two natures, two realms: impurity, adulteration, two opposing elements.
-The Cross stands four-square against anything like that, to purify.

-Dear friends, the very first thing with God in the individual, in any company of His people locally meeting, and in the Church universal, the very first thing with God is its purity, its cleanness, its separation from all iniquity and all mixture.
+The Cross is the great purifying agent - and purifying simply means getting rid of mixture.
+When there are things which do not correspond or tally; they are of two natures, two realms - two opposing elements; - when there is impurity, adulteration, the Cross stands four-square against it, in order to purify.
+The very first thing with God - whether in the individual, or in any company of His people locally, or in the Church universal - is its purity, its cleanness, its separation from all iniquity and all mixture.
 Our Christian life is based upon the Cross, individually, locally, and universally.
-It's based upon the Cross in the first instance, in this very way, that the Cross sees God's terrible, mighty, eternal declaration against impurity - the contamination and corruption that has come in to make a state in man, and in this world, which He never intended to be.
+The Cross sees God's mighty, terrible, eternal declaration against impurity - the contamination and corruption that has come in to make a state, in man and in the world, which He never intended to be.

-The only way of purification is by making very effective and real the hopelessness, from God's standpoint, of that which is not pure.
-How true that is, as we look out in a general way, the hopelessness of an impure, unclean, mixed state of things.
+The only way of purification is by bringing home, in grim reality, the hopelessness, from God's standpoint, of that which is not pure.
+How true that is, in a general way, as we look out on the world - the hopelessness of an impure, unclean, mixed state of things.
 The God of Hope demands, therefore, complete cleansing in that realm, and the constituting of something pure, something clean, something unmixed, untainted.
-If you look into the Bible, with all its wonderful symbolism of what God's thought is, you will find It is that: transparency, crystal-clearness.
-The end of God's work in this creation, as we have it at the end of the book of the Revelation, is a jasper stone - something pure, clear as crystal.
-And it's the Cross and the Blood of the Lamb that leads to that.
+If you look into the Bible, with all its wonderful symbolism of what God's thought is, you will find that His thought is transparency, crystal-clearness.
+The end of God's work in this creation, as we see it at last in the book of the Revelation, is a jasper stone - something pure, clear as crystal.
+And it is the Cross and the Blood of the Lamb that leads to that.

-If the Lord therefore sees any state that He never intended to be, and that contradicts His mind in this matter, He'll bring in the Cross as a working power and, where that is found, there will begin to arise a situation.
-We've come to a standstill, God is not going on.
-We are in distress; we are in travail; we are in anguish; we are in despair; we are coming to death.
-You see the Cross is working in that way in order to produce a situation full of hope, full of prospect!
-I think the law is very clear.
+If, therefore, the Lord sees any state that He never intended to be, that contradicts His mind in this matter, He will bring in the Cross as a working power; and, where that is found, there will begin to arise a situation.
+We find we have come to a standstill, God is not going on; we are in distress; we are in travail; we are in anguish; we are in despair; we are coming to death.
+The Cross is working in that way in order to produce a situation full of hope, full of prospect.
+The law is very clear.

-The first thing, then, is that of a state that is not according to God's intention which has got to be cleared up by the application of the great principles of the Cross.
-That is hopeless, that is hopeless, there is no hope for anything that is not pure in His eyes.
+The first thing we see, then, is that any state that is not according to God's intention has to be cleared up by the application of the great principle of the Cross.
+There is no hope for anything that is not pure in His eyes.